 The waters around Cape Fear have several species of fish considered more southern that visit each summer.
 Tarpon are the most-highly sought-after, and they are incidental catches, also.
 The number of anglers pursuing them grows every year due to both planned and unplanned encounters.

 The Cape Fear River is the only large North Carolina river that flows directly into the ocean.
 And it carries an abundance of baitfish through its lower reaches into the Atlantic just west of the cape.
 Tarpon are one of several species that gather to gorge on the bait flowing out the river.
 They used to be considered only a hot-weather visitor.
 Catches usually peak during August and September, but range from May into October.
 During the summer, tarpon are caught in the ocean, and they venture into the lower Cape Fear River on flood tides.

 Many tarpon encounters are incidental rather than planned.
 The big fish grab live baits slow-trolled for king mackerel from boats and dangled from the ends of piers.
-The small treble hooks common on those rigs don’t always hold long enough to subdue a tarpon, but if they manage to hold for a few jumps, a new tarpon angler may be born.
+The small treble hooks common on those rigs don’t always hold long enough to subdue a tarpon.
+But if they manage to hold for a few jumps, a new tarpon angler may be born.

-Incidental tarpon catches are primarily by king mackerel fishermen using live baits on a king mackerel rig with treble hooks.
+Incidental “silver king” catches are primarily by king mackerel fishermen using live baits on a king mackerel rig with treble hooks.
 Tarpon fishermen also use live baits, but they generally suspend the baits under a balloon or float using a J-hook or circle hook and occasionally on the bottom on a heavy-duty Carolina rig or Owen Lupton rig.
 Chunks of mullet and menhaden are the primary baits for the bottom rigs.

-Tarpon may not be possessed in North Carolina and may not be gaffed or speared as an aid to catching them.
+The species may not be possessed in North Carolina and may not be gaffed or speared as an aid to catching them.